hardcamls/zprize/msm-field-multiplication.md

 The LSB and Approximate MSB Multiplication routines above involve heavy multiplication by constants.
 In our work, we represent the constant in [non-adjacent form (NAF)](https://en.wikipedia.org/wiki/Non-adjacent_form) form.
-If the constant has a hamming weight in NAF larger than a certain threshold, we utilize DSP slices.
+If the constant has a Hamming weight in NAF larger than a certain threshold, we use DSP slices.
 Otherwise, it is implemented using long multiplication with LUTs.

 ## Other Things We Tried